- Jumping from a lover’s window.

-Although a shattered calcaneus is referred to as the “lover’s fracture” since a lover may jump from great heights while trying to escape the lover’s spouse.
+Although a shattered calcaneus is classically referred to as the “lover’s fracture” or “Don Juan fracture” since an illicit lover may jump from great heights while trying to escape their beloved’s spouse.
+Wild lord.

-Although I did boulder in my pre-LA five-week Portland purgatory, where I would climb high enough to start to feel the vertigo, intimate fear, and I’d force myself to let go of the grips and push off with my feet to free fall to the foam crash mat.
+Although I did boulder in my post-recovery pre-Los Angeles five-week Portland purgatory, where I would climb high enough to start to feel the vertigo, that intimate fear, and I’d force myself to let go of the grips and push off with my feet to free fall to the foam crash mat.
+Humble wreckage.

-Although I signed up for a Spartan Race before the cast was even off my foot, and three months after the cast was removed, still limping and swollen, I ran.
-And jumped bleacher stairs at Citi Field with my feet tied together, and scaled walls.
+Although I signed up for a Spartan Race before the cast was even off my foot, and three months after the cast was removed, I ran, still limping and swollen.
+And jumped bleacher stairs with my feet tied together.
+And scaled walls.
+Glory grind.

-Although once I had surrendered and moved in with Alexis — after leaving the Brooklyn apartment I’d only lived in for three months and moving my collection of photos, cowboy boots I couldn’t fit on my swollen foot, high school art teachers band shirts, and mostly boxes of books to storage — we made mixed drinks in her Grandma’s old familiar kitchen and found reasons to laugh ourselves ugly, screech breathing and wet eyed, while drinking our refreshing inebriating creations we deemed FML’s (fuck my life’s).
+Although once I surrendered and moved in with Alexis — after leaving the Brooklyn apartment I’d only lived in for three months and stashing my collection of photos, cowboy boots I couldn’t fit over my swollen foot, high school art teacher’s band shirts, and twenty boxes of books in storage — we made mixed drinks in her grandma’s old familiar kitchen and found reasons to laugh ourselves ugly, screech-breathing and wet-eyed, drinking the refreshing inebriating creations we deemed FMLs (Fuck My Lifes).
 Sometimes you can’t pay rent, but you can buy a bottle of Beefeater gin and a fancy lime seltzer and garnish with raspberries.
+Mercy alliance.

-Attacked by a wolf while backpacking, bloodthirsty teeth latching onto my left ankle.
+- Attacked by a wolf while backpacking, merciless teeth latching onto my left ankle.

 Although Una, a small Boston Terrier, slept next to my casted foot while I stayed with Alexis.
-One bed, two ladies, and a little protector who curled up next to the unforgiving boot, a healer in a runt’s disguise.
+One bed, two jaded ladies, and a little protector who curled up next to the unforgiving boot, a healer in a runt’s disguise.
+Magic guard.